joshuajonghankim/CSCI-355-Internet-and-Web-Technologies/Topic 07: Network Layer (C10 + C11) Note_Joshua Jonghan Kim.md

 IPv4 : USA
 IPv6 : Everywhere else
 most IPv4 are reserved to US.
+IPv4 Address Exhaustion Problem

-# History (not used)
+# History
-# classful IPv4 Addressing
+# classful IPv4 Addressing (not used nowadays)

 https://venus.cs.qc.cuny.edu/~rlaw/cs355/lectures/07-network-layer/images/class.png

-Class A: (1 octet for network, 3 octets for host) Allowed for (224 - 2) or 16,777,214 devices per network Identified by first octet in the range 0-126
+Class A: (1 octet for network, 3 octets for host)
+2^24 = 16M devices
+first octet in the range 0-126

-Class B: (2 octet for network 2 octets for host) Allowed for (216 - 2) or 65,534 devices per network Identified by first octet in the range 128-191
+Class B: (2 octet for network 2 octets for host)
+2^16 = 65k devices
+first octet in the range 128-191

-Class C: (3 octet for network, 1 octet for host) Allowed for (28 - 2) or 254 hosts
+Class C: (3 octet for network, 1 octet for host)
+2^8 = 254 hosts
-Identified by first octet in the range 192-223
+first octet in the range 192-223

+# CIDR - Classless Interdomain Routing